knpuniversity/behat/knpu/install.md

 java -jar ~/Downloads/selenium-server-standalone-2.45.0.jar
 ```

-> Firefox 47.0.0 is not supported at all since Selenium 3.0.0 - update Firefox to the latest version
+> Firefox `47.0.0` and fewer is not supported at all since Selenium `3.0.0` - update Firefox
-> in order to use the latest Selenium server.
+> to the latest version in order to use the latest Selenium server.
+Also you need to install
+> the new [geckodriver][geckodriver], but keep in mind that it's based on the evolving W3C
+> WebDriver spec, and uses the wire protocol in that spec, which is liable to change without
+> notice.

 This will load and run as a daemon, so it should just hang there.